hashicorp/terraform-provider-aws/website/docs/r/lambda_code_signing_config.html.markdown

 ## Argument Reference

-* `allowed_publishers` (Required) List of allowed publishers as signing profiles for this code signing configuration.
+* `allowed_publishers` (Required) A configuration block of allowed publishers as signing profiles for this code signing configuration.
+Detailed below.
-* `policies` (Optional) The code signing policies define the actions to take if the validation checks fail.
+* `policies` (Optional) A configuration block of code signing policies that define the actions to take if the validation checks fail.
+Detailed below.
 * `description` - (Optional) Descriptive name for this code signing configuration.

+The `allowed_publishers` block supports the following argument:
+ * `signing_profile_version_arns` - (Required) The Amazon Resource Name (ARN) for each of the signing profiles.
+A signing profile defines a trusted user who can sign a code package.

+The `policies` block supports the following argument:
+* `untrusted_artifact_on_deployment` - (Required) Code signing configuration policy for deployment validation failure.
+If you set the policy to Enforce, Lambda blocks the deployment request if code-signing validation checks fail.
+If you set the policy to Warn, Lambda allows the deployment and creates a CloudWatch log.
+Valid values: `Warn`, `Enforce`.
+Default value: `Warn`.

 ## Attributes Reference